mariahcoleno/ImageAnnotationToolV2/sarcasm_annotation/README.md

 - `requirements.txt`: Lists dependencies required to run scripts.
 - `setup_sarcasm_db.py`: Initializes `sarcasm_db.sqlite` with `texts` and `sarcasm_annotations` tables, setting up the database structure.
 - `load_texts.py`: Loads 20 sarcasm texts to the `sarcasm_db.sqlite` database.
-- `migrate_labels.py`: A script used to add 3 migrated hardcoded messages to the `sarcasm_db.sqlite` database, increasing the text count to 23.
+- `migrate_labels.py`: A one-time migration script used to add 3 hardcoded messages to the `sarcasm_db.sqlite` database, increasing the text count to 23.
 - `sample_texts.txt`: File that contains sample sarcasm texts.
 - `annotate_sarcasm.py`: The main script that runs a Tkinter-based GUI to display texts from `sarcasm_db.sqlite` and save annotations (sarcastic/non-sarcastic) to the database.
 - `sarcasm_db.sqlite`: Generated SQLite database storing labeled texts (ignored by Git).